Thank you! Your submission has been received!

 Now run ng serve and look at localhost:4200.

-ng-packagr is a node library that can compile and package a TypeScript libtrary to Angular Package Format.
+ng-packagr is a node library that can compile and package a TypeScript library to Angular Package Format.

-Run npm install ng-packagr –save-dev OR npm install ng-packagr, from root of your application.
-As ng-packagr docs, we need to add two files
+Run npm install ng-packagr –save-dev OR npm install ng-packagr, from the root of your application.
+As ng-packagr docs, we need to add two files:

-Ng-package.json use to configure our ng-packagr, and tell it where to find public_api.ts file, which we will use to export feature modules of our component library.
+Ng-package.json configures our ng-packagr, and tells it where to find public_api.ts file.
+We will use this to export feature modules of our component library.

 {